Procedure: Pacific Research Archives collecting procedure

 Application of policy: geographic limitations

-- The area identified as the Pacific by the scholarly community includes the following countries:
+- The area identified as the Pacific by the scholarly community includes the following countries and territories:

 - American Samoa

 - Federated States of Micronesia